bhaberer/skype-export/README.md

 this will create a file in the current directory named `YOUR_FRIENDS_SKYPE_USERNAME.txt` with the full history.

+**Note: I don't have skype on a windows or linux box to test, so I borrowed logic from @aigarsdz main.db location logic from the [runoff gem](https://github.com/aigarsdz/runoff), which was handy, but didn't quite do what I wanted.
+If you need to export everything in your skype db, I suggest looking into that gem instead.**

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/skype-export.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License